Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 What day was it?
 Ah, right.

 It's Wednesday 14th, you've been meandering down the rivers near its dark waters for two days.
 It's not cold.
-Though you'd expect
+Even though you'd expected something in that sense.